- Betting Sites

 The hours their customer service representatives are available, as well as their wide array of supported payment methods show that punters in the UK, in particular, are extremely valuable to them.

-The first half of this Mr. Play review is overwhelmingly positive, so Mr. Play definitely excel in some areas.
-However, the second half of our review revealed some information that some punters may not be pleased with.
+The first half of this Mr. Play review is overwhelmingly positive, so they definitely excel in some areas.
+However, there are still some areas that need improvement.

 So, who do we think Mr. Play is for?